ArnaudRabeony/SiteMarchand/README.md

 ## TODO :
+* Display all products on a page and use a string filter
 * Change modal to preview articles div
 * Manage connection redirection (stay on the page or not)
 * customer's bakset/Orders